klutchell/mediaserver/README.md

 ### Dedicated server

-Since obviously PLEX requires a ton of space for media, I'm using a dedicated server with 4TB of storage.
+Since obviously PLEX requires a ton of space for media, I'm using a dedicated server with 2TB of storage.

 You could also use an old PC, or a VPS with mounted storage.
 PLEX Cloud is now an option as well if you are comfortable with your media on a cloud provider.

-This guide **does not** work on any ARM platform (including Raspberry PI) because the images I've included are not compiled for ARM.
+This guide does not work on any ARM platform (including Raspberry PI) because the images I've included are not compiled for ARM.
+In the future I may make a branch with arm images substituted.

-This guide **does not** cover mounting external storage (FUSE or otherwise) or initial OS setup.
+This guide does not cover mounting external storage (FUSE or otherwise) or initial OS setup.
 That's on you to sort out.

-### Debian/Ubuntu
+### Debian OS

-These instructions assume you are using **Ubuntu x64 16.04** or later.
+This guide assumes you are using **Ubuntu Server x64 16.04** or later.

 It will likely work on other x86/x64 Debian distros but this is what I'm running.

 ### Custom domain

-These instructions assume you own a custom domain with configurable sub-domains similar to the following.
+This guide assumes you own a custom domain with configurable sub-domains similar to the following.

   * `plex.yourdomain.com`
   * `plexpy.yourdomain.com`